MicrosoftDocs/SupportArticles-docs/Teams/direct-routing/sip-options-tls-certificate-issues.md

 <details>
 <summary><b>After successful domain name activation, no valid users are displayed</b></summary>

 After you successfully register an SBC domain name and add at least one E3- or E5-licensed user, the name can take up to 24-hours to activate.

 For a list of the licenses that are required for Direct Routing, see the ”Licensing and other requirements” section of [Plan Direct Routing](https://docs.microsoft.com/MicrosoftTeams/direct-routing-plan#licensing-and-other-requirements).

 For more information about this process, see the ”Connect the SBC to the tenant” section of [Connect your Session Border Controller (SBC) to Direct Routing](https://docs.microsoft.com/microsoftteams/direct-routing-connect-the-sbc#connect-the-sbc-to-the-tenant).
 </details>

-### TLS certificate-related issues with SBC setup
+### TLS connection issues

+If the TLS connection is closed right away and SIP Options are not sent, or 200 OK is not received from the SIP Proxy, then the problem might be with the TLS certificate.
+The certificate should be version 1.2 or higher.

 After the TLS connection is successfully established and SBC is able to send and receive messages to and from the Teams SIP proxy, there might still be problems that affect the format or content of the SIP messages.
 The following section provides resolutions that you can try.

 <details>
-<summary><b>Connection closes and SIP options don’t send, or “200 OK” message is not received</b></summary>

-If your connection closes and SIP options are not sent, or the “200 OK” message is not received, the cause might be that the SBC certificate is self-signed or is not assigned by a trusted certificate authority (CA).

-To resolve this problem, check the following:
-- This situation might occur if you’re using an older version of TLS.
-To enforce stricter security, [enable TLS 1.2](https://docs.microsoft.com/mem/configmgr/core/plan-design/security/enable-tls-1-2).
+<summary><b>SBC certificate is not from a trusted CA</b></summary>

-- Make sure that either your SBC certificate is self-signed or a certificate obtained from a trusted Certificate Authority (CA).
-The certificate must contain at least one FQDN that belongs to any Microsoft 365 tenant.
+Make sure that your SBC certificate is either self-signed or obtained from a trusted Certificate Authority (CA).
+The certificate must contain at least one FQDN that belongs to a Microsoft 365 tenant.

 For a list of supported CAs, see the “Public trusted certificate for the SBC” section of [Plan Direct Routing](https://docs.microsoft.com/MicrosoftTeams/direct-routing-plan#public-trusted-certificate-for-the-sbc).

 </details>

 <details>